subvertnormality/mosaic/README.md

 You can input notes, velocity, and chords using a MIDI keyboard.
 However, setting the length of these inputs requires manual selection.
 To do this, ensure you have your desired channel selected on _Mosaic_.
 Then, while holding the desired step, press the corresponding key on your keyboard.
 If you are on the mask page of your Norns, the values you input will display as trig locks.

 To preview notes before committing them to your sequence, simply press the keys on your keyboard without holding down a step.
-This method ensures that changes are only made when you explicitly hold down a step, preventing accidental inputs.

 By default, the keyboard maps the steps to the currently selected scale on the white keys, with the root note of your selected scale starting from C. You can adjust this mapping in the settings of Mosaic to better suit your musical preferences or project requirements.